 Neil Saunders is a Senior Lecturer in Pure Mathematics at University of Greenwich.
 He was previously an Associate Lecturer at the School of Mathematics and Statistics at the University of Sydney where he completed his PhD.
 Neil won several awards for his work as a student, including an esteemed Lift-Off Fellowship by the Australian Mathematical Society in 2010.
-Neil talks to us about his College experience, what life in London has been like, his work in work in academia and his upcoming TedX Talk.
+Neil talks to us about his College experience, what life in London has been like, his work in academia and his upcoming TedX Talk.

 Please tell us a bit about yourself, where are you from originally and where did you grow up?